Nickelodeon Studios: Decline and closure

 Corporate changes also began affecting the future of Nickelodeon Studios.
 Geraldine Laybourne, longtime champion of the Orlando facility, left her position as President of Nickelodeon in February 1996 and was replaced by executive vice president Herb Scannell.
 Nickelodeon Studios general manager Scott Davis exited in 1997 and was replaced by Nickelodeon Guts creator Scott Fishman.

 The Mystery Files of Shelby Woo was shut down by a labor strike in August 1997 when the production switched from videotape to film stock.
 Movies and television shows shot on film stock were regulated by the International Alliance of Theatrical Stage Employees.
 The show's producer, Alan Goodman, would move production of The Mystery Files of Shelby Woo to Montreal for the filming of its final season.
 Canada was attracting American productions at the time with tax incentives and a favorable exchange rate.

 Nickelodeon opened two new studios in California, the live-action studio Nickelodeon on Sunset in 1997, and the Nickelodeon Animation Studio in 1998.
-Nickelodeon Studios partnered with visual effects company Kinetix in August 1998 to upgrade the video production building with a training center for Kinetix software, attempting to remain viable against Nickelodeon Animation Studio.
+Nickelodeon Studios partnered with visual effects company Kinetix in August 1998 to upgrade Building 17 with a training center for Kinetix software, attempting to remain viable against Nickelodeon Animation Studio.
 Nickelodeon Games and Sports for Kids launched in 1999, airing reruns of game shows produced by the network with new wraparound segments filmed at Nickelodeon Studios.

 The studio began laying off employees in March 2001 since a majority of Nickelodeon's closed-set productions had moved to California, game shows were no longer being produced, and the network's highest rated programming was animated.
 The studio auctioned off its remaining props in storage at their offsite scene shop in June 2001.
 The final program taped at the facility was Nickelodeon Splat!, which aired live on August 17, 2004.
 The studio closed permanently on April 30, 2005.